luyadev/luya-env-dev/README.md

 ## Run Unit Tests for a Repo

-In order to run your tests for the repro please keep in mind that first of all you have to run `composer install` in the **root of the repo** (e.g. luya-admin-module) to install all dependencies.
-Than run `./vendor/bin/phpunit tests` in the **root of the repo** to run the tests in the tests-folder.
+In order to run your tests for the repo please keep in mind that first of all you have to run `composer install` in the **root of the repo** (e.g. `replos/luya-admin-module`) to install all dependencies afterwards run `./vendor/bin/phpunit tests` in the **root of the repo** to run the tests in the tests-folder.

 ## Develop your own module or extension